Special Collections

 About...The Friedman Feminist Press Collection

-Providing original sources in feminist/lesbian literature and second-wave feminism, the collection archives multi-genre works of fiction, poetry, memoirs, and essays by feminist publishers of the 1960s through the 1980s that brought women and women's words out into the world.
-The feminist press movement not only pushed the edge of mainstream publishing to reflect feminist and lesbian lives in print, it also formed an essential arm of the growing women's liberation movement, furthering activism committed to the larger political and social changes that advanced women's lives. .
+Providing unique sources in feminist/lesbian literature and second-wave feminism, the collection archives multi-genre works of fiction, poetry, memoirs, and essays by feminist publishers of the 1960s through the 1980s that brought women and women's words out into the world.
+The feminist press movement not only pushed the edge of mainstream publishing to reflect feminist and lesbian lives in print but also formed an essential arm of the growing women's liberation movement, furthering activism committed to the larger political and social changes that advanced women's lives.

 About...Feminist Presses

-The Friedman Feminist Press Collection includes publications by the Women’s Press Collective, Shameless Hussy Press, Diana Press, Daughters, Inc., Naiad Press, Kitchen Table: Women of Color Press, Spinsters Ink, The Feminist Press, Seal Press, Firebrand Press and many others.
-Providing original sources in feminist/lesbian literature and second-wave feminism, the collection archives multi-genre works of fiction, non-fiction, poetry, memoir, and essay by feminist publishers of the 1960s - 19 80s that brought women and women’s words out into the world.
+The Friedman Feminist Press Collection, a treasure trove of publications by the Women’s Press Collective, Shameless Hussy Press, Diana Press, Daughters, Inc., Naiad Press, Kitchen Table: Women of Color Press, Spinsters Ink, The Feminist Press, Seal Press, Firebrand Press, and many others, is a testament to the history of feminist literature.
+Providing original sources in feminist/lesbian literature and second-wave feminism, the collection archives multi-genre works of fiction, non-fiction, poetry, memoirs, and essays by feminist publishers of the 1960s - 1980s that brought women and women’s words out into the world.

 Books in the Friedman Feminist Press Collection were donated from the private collection of CSU alumna Dr. Kayann Short, whose dissertation examined the development of feminist publishing, and on behalf of CSU’s Gay, Lesbian, Bisexual, Transgender, Queer Questioning, and Ally Resource Center from director K. Foula Dimopoulos.